padrinobook/padrinobook/01-introduction.md

 We will go through each part.

 - **Gemfile**: The place where you put all the necessary *gems* for your project.
+Bundle takes the content of this file and installs all the declared dependencies inside this file.
-- **app**: Contains the "executable" files of your project with controllers, helpers, and views for displaying the contents of your application.
+- **app**: Contains the "executable" files of your project with controllers, helpers, and views of your application
-- **config**: General settings for the application, that means which hooks should be performed before or after the application is loaded, setting the environment (e.g. production, development, test), mounting other application within the existing application under different subdomains.
+- **config**: General settings for the application, that means which hooks should be performed before or after the application is loaded, setting the environment (e.g. production, development, test), mounting other applications within the existing application under different subdomains.
 - **config.ru**: Contains the complete configuration options of the application, such as which port the application listens to, whenever it uses other Padrino apps as middleware and more.
 See more under TBD.  application from the command line.